UntitledModGame/umg-mods/ui/_ui_temp_planning/FEATURE_WISHLIST.md

 Modify LUI
 Add a "UMG Flavor" to the LUI library.

-Ideas:
-- ALL root LUI Elements have to be bound to an entity in some form.
-    - (Nested LUI Elements aren't required to have an entity, however)

 - `Element:getEntity()` function
     - Gets the entity that this Elem belongs to.